-Anal Skin Tags: Causes, Symptoms & Removal in Phoenix, AZ
+Anal Skin Tag Removal in Phoenix, AZ

 A skin tag on the butt, near the anus, or around the anal opening is often an anal skin tag.
 Anal skin tags are small folds of extra skin that can develop after hemorrhoids, fissures, irritation, pregnancy, constipation, or inflammation.